Learning to Prevent Leakage: Privacy-Preserving Inference in the Mobile Cloud: Related work

-Works such as \cite{chi2018privacy, padmanabha2018mitigating, han2016mcdnn, fang2018nestdnn} delved into the {\em trade-off} between deploying an accurate model and satisfying system performance constraints.
+Works such as \cite{padmanabha2018mitigating, han2016mcdnn, fang2018nestdnn, kang2017neurosurgeon, eshratifar2019jointdnn, laskaridis2020spinn} delved into the {\em trade-off} between deploying an accurate model and satisfying system performance constraints.
 By applying intelligent data grouping and task formulations, Iyer \emph{et al.} \cite{padmanabha2018mitigating} resolved the accuracy and latency trade-off in troubleshooting radio access networks using machine learning techniques.
 Han \emph{et al.} \cite{han2016mcdnn} systematically traded off DNN classification accuracy for resource use by adapting to high workloads with less accurate variants of models.
-Similarly, Fang \emph{et al.} \cite{fang2018nestdnn} dynamically selects the optimal resource-accuracy trade-off for each deep learning model to fit the system's available resources.
-By introducing the cloud into mobile deep learning, we could partially mitigate the resource-accuracy trade-off, but at the sacrifice of data privacy.
-Chi \emph{et al.} \cite{chi2018privacy} proposes an interactive adversarial training method against feature inversion attack without mentioning the impact of neural network architectures.
-Our work is among the first few that not only trains a neural network but also searches structures that fit best to our privacy objective.
+Similarly, Fang \emph{et al.} \cite{fang2018nestdnn} dynamically selected the optimal resource-accuracy trade-off for each deep learning model to fit the system's available resources.
+Neurosurgeon \cite{kang2017neurosurgeon} proposed a lightweight scheduler to automatically partition DNNs to achieve low latency, low energy consumption, and high throughput.
+JointDNN \cite{eshratifar2019jointdnn} provided an energy-efficient method for on-device training and inference.
+Spinn \cite{laskaridis2020spinn} proposed a two-end progressive inference engine which can deliver higher performance over the state-of-the-art systems across diverse settings.
+Following the same principle, we could partially mitigate the resource-accuracy trade-off, but at the sacrifice of data privacy.
+Our work is among the first few that not only trains a neural network but also configure the deployment that fits best to our privacy objective.